zenaton/rfcs/node-syntax-v2.md

 await this.execute.post("slack:web.chat.postMessage", data);
 ```

-Note: if user has connected Zenaton to more than 1 service, he should provided a serviceId
+Note: if a user has connected Zenaton to more than 1 service, they should provide a serviceId

 ```javascript
 await this.execute.verb("serviceId@service:method", data);
 ```

-### If 3rd party provides a full SDK
+### If a 3rd party provides a full SDK

 ```javascript
 await this.execute.task("service:method", data);